Home ImprovementDifferent Types of Door Locks – a Fantastic Guide (+ Illustrations)

-What is a multipoint lock?
-If you open your door, you’ll see a long metal strip which bolts into the side of the door.
+You can check yours by opening your door and examining the long metal strip that bolts into the side of the door.
 It has multiple points, all of which lock the door, hence its name.
-You can distinguish the types by looking at their locking point.
-So, that’s how multipoint locks work.
+You can distinguish the types by counting their locking points (there are usually three, but could be more).
+So, that’s in short how multipoint locks work.

 Multipoint locks have one lock cylinder, which may be convenient for you, but it makes it a bit easier for problems with it to occur.
-Common problems with uPVC door locks are fairly easy to fix but some require the help from a professional.
+Common problems such as uPVC door not locking when closed are fairly easy to fix but some require help from a professional.

 Lock mechanisms see a lot of usage, which makes them prone to various problems.
 UPVC door lock problems can differ and can also be caused by weather conditions, improper usage or they simply weaken with time.

-Of course, if you hit, kick or slam it hard, the lock is likely to break beyond repair and you’ll need a brand new one.
-But if that’s not the case and your door is hanging or the lock isn’t working, then keep reading.
+Of course, if you hit, kick or slam it hard, the lock is likely to break beyond repair and you’ll need to replace it with a brand new one.
+But if that’s not the case and your door is hanging, the lock isn’t working, key keeps turning in the door lock or you simply cannot open the door, then keep reading.

 So if your uPVC door lock is broken or there’s another problem, here are some of the most common ones and what to do about them as a homeowner.

 A floppy door handle mechanism is a common problem.
 It can be easily fixed by you.
 You need to find the barrel and the screws that hold the lock in place.
 When you locate the screws or screw, tighten it with a screwdriver.
 This tightens the loose door handle and your door should now work properly.

 Oftentimes, lower-quality locks may have a faulty cylinder or they may break due to excessive usage.
 You can test this easily and rule it out.
 Insert your key and try to turn it.
 If it moves freely but the door won’t open or close, then the problem isn’t with the cylinder.